majguo/quarkus-azure-services/README.md

 - [Azure App Configuration sample](integration-tests/azure-app-configuration): REST endpoint using the Quarkus extension to get the configuration stored in Azure App Configuration.
-- [Azure Blob Storage sample](integration-tests/azure-storage-blob): REST endpoint using the Quarkus extension to upload and download files to/from Azure Blob Storage.
+- [Azure Storage Blob sample](integration-tests/azure-storage-blob): REST endpoint using the Quarkus extension to upload and download files to/from Azure Storage Blob.
+- [Azure Storage Queue sample](integration-tests/azure-storage-queue): REST endpoint using the Quarkus extension to post and receive messages to/from Azure Storage Queue.

 ## How to release a new version